MarcScheib/aurelia-notify/doc/Intro.md

 # Getting started

-A simple introduction for the **aurelia-notification** plugin is shown by using the Aurelia demo application [skeleton-navigation](https://github.com/aurelia/skeleton-navigation).
+A simple introduction for the **aurelia-notify** plugin is shown by using the Aurelia demo application [skeleton-navigation](https://github.com/aurelia/skeleton-navigation).

 We start by setting up the project.
-Afterwards, we install and configure the plugin as shown in [Installation](https://github.com/MarcScheib/aurelia-notification/blob/master/doc/Intro.md#installation).
+Afterwards, we install and configure the plugin as shown in [Installation](https://github.com/MarcScheib/aurelia-notify/blob/master/doc/Intro.md#installation).

 1. Clone the repository into your local project folder: